TvLeeuwen/MocoMSM/README.md

 `Dromaius_model_v4_intermed.osim`

 ## Moco app
-Run the Moco track app using `streamline run moco_app.py`.
+Run the Moco track app using `streamlit run moco_app.py`.
 Select or drag and drop the model / kinematics you want to run track.

 ## OR